fe01134/dtb_nextjs/src/content/place/post-10.md

 ### Where to eat?

 The marina has many sit down restaurants and bars that overlook the Marina.
 If you book an excursion they sometime offer drink discounts to the local marina bars and restaurants.
-Checkin first with your excursion before you vist the bars and restaurants for your trip to take advantage of the discounts.
+Checkin first with your excursion before you vist the bars and restaurants for your event to take advantage of the discounts.

 ### Parking